Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations

-{ \numberline{}Acknowledgments} \begin{section}*{Acknowledgments} The author is partially supported by the National Science Foundation grant DMS-2308208.
+The author is partially supported by the National Science Foundation grant DMS-2308208.
 This work was primarily carried out during the author’s Master’s studies at the University of Bonn.
-The author thanks Juan Velázquez (master's thesis advisor) and Dimitri Cobb (second advisor).
+The author thanks Juan Velázquez and Dimitri Cobb for their continued advice and support since the author’s time in Bonn, as well as Christof Sparber and Mimi Dai for their comments and support during the author's Ph.D. studies at the University of Illinois Chicago.
 Thanks also to Lorenzo Pompili, Shao Liu, Xiaopeng Cheng, Bernhard Kepka, Daniel Sánchez Simón del Pino for discussions, and to Théophile Dolmaire and other instructors.
-The author is grateful to his parents. \end{section}
+The author is grateful to his parents.